Our next Coffee Morning is on Saturday 24th March in the gloriously refurbished main hall of Inverness's Town House.

-Also on 24th March 2018 we will lead a Messiah from Scratch in Ness Bank Church, Inverness.
 The soloists will be from the Royal Conservatoire of Scotland, the conductor will be John Crombie, and at the organ will be our own Gordon Tocher.
-There will be a practice in the afternoon with the main event in the evening.
-We hope that many people - members of the choral and others - will come along and take part.
-Further details will follow.
+There will be a practice at 2pm, with the main event at 7.30pm.
+We hope that many people - members of the choral and others - will come along and take part. £10 suggested donation.

 Our last Coffee Morning took place on Saturday 4th March 2017, raising £796 for our funds.